VDIGPKU/CMUA-Watermark/README.md

 If you use our code / perturbation, please consider to cite our paper: CMUA-Watermark: A Cross-Model Universal Adversarial Watermark for Combating Deepfakes.

 ```
-@misc{huang2021cmuawatermark,
-      title={CMUA-Watermark: A Cross-Model Universal Adversarial Watermark for Combating Deepfakes},
+@inproceedings{huang2022cmua,
+  title={Cmua-watermark: A cross-model universal adversarial watermark for combating deepfakes},
-      author={Hao Huang and Yongtao Wang and Zhaoyu Chen and Yuze Zhang and Yuheng Li and Zhi Tang and Wei Chu and Jingdong Chen and Weisi Lin and Kai-Kuang Ma},
+  author={Huang, Hao and Wang, Yongtao and Chen, Zhaoyu and Zhang, Yuze and Li, Yuheng and Tang, Zhi and Chu, Wei and Chen, Jingdong and Lin, Weisi and Ma, Kai-Kuang},
-      year={2021},
-      eprint={2105.10872},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
+  booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},
+  volume={36},
+  number={1},
+  pages={989--997},
+  year={2022}
 }
 ```